fanqie/dcmigrate/README.md

 Dcmigrate is a database migration tool based on Gorm, which complements the Gorm migration mechanism without any functional conflicts, aiming to provide a more user-friendly database migration tool

 # Features
-- Supports databases such as MySQL, SQLite, PostgreSQL, SQL Server, TIDB, Clickhouse, etc
-- Equipped with command-line tools
+- Supports mysql, sqlite, postgres, sqlserver, tidb, clickhouse and other databases
+- Command line tool
-- Table model migration dependent on Gorm
+- Depends on gorm
-- Automatically generate migration files
+- Supports executing migration files in steps
-- Support file migration by step size
-- Support rollback function
+- Supports rollback function
-- Support step-by-step rollback
-- View migration list and status
+- Can view migration list and status
-- Explicit implementation of "up" and "down" functions
+- Explicit "up" and "down" function implementation
+- Supports repairing migration records

 # Warning ⚠️